User-created data source: Spark SQL

 If you select SSH, you must configure the following parameters:

-• SSH host: Enter the IP address of the bastion host.
+• SSH host: The IP address of the bastion host.

 • SSH username: The username used to log on to the bastion host.

-• SSH password: The password for the username.
+• SSH password: The password for the SSH username.

-• SSH port: The port number of the bastion host.
-The default value is 22.
+• SSH port: The port of the bastion host.
+The default port is 22.

-4. Click Test Connection to test the connectivity to the data source.
+3. Click Connection Test to test the data source connectivity.

-5. After the connection test succeeds, click OK.
+4. After a successful connection test, click OK.

-The data source then appears in the data source list.
+The new data source appears in the data source list.

 Next steps

-After creating the data source, you can create a dataset and analyze data.
+After you create the data source, you can create datasets and analyze data.